 Inflexion is defined as stress or pitch in the voice when speaking.

-Like many other languages that use stress, tone or pitch to help define words, English words follow rules for inflexion.
+Like many other languages that use stress, tone or pitch to give meaning to their words, English also has rules for inflexion that you must follow.

 For two (spoken) syllable nouns, the first syllable is stressed: TA-ble, DRES-ser, WIN-dow, etc.

 PIC-ture and SYL-lable technically have three syllables but, because the last syllable is silent, it is pronounced as a two-syllable word.

 For two-syllable verbs, the rule is reversed: ad-MIT, pro-TECT, in-SERT, re-LAX.